phphe/vue-data-validator/README.md

 ### valid [Boolean]
 ### dirty [Boolean]
 ### required [Boolean]
-it needs to be assigned by a rule handler.
+it is not necessary to assign.
 ### errors [Object]
 errors: {
  required: {